nickolascarlos/Belicosa/README.md

 # Belicosa
-A game inspired in the War board-game
+A game inspired by the classic War board game